abdidarmawan007/k8s-ingress-self-managed-ssl/README.md

 # Upload Self-managed SSL to GKE Ingress GCE

+#### you need combine (for example rapidssl or Sectigo) My_CA_Bundle.ca-bundle  ServerCertificate.cer from provider into single file star_yourdomain.crt

 #### upload your ssl sertificate, for example im use wildcard ssl

 ```